distributed-system-analysis/run-perf/docs/source/scripts.rst

 Linear regression model
 =======================

-The ``--linear-regression`` goes through individual ``$PROFILE/$TEST/$SERIAL_ID/`` values and calculates coefficients of linear equation to normalize the values to range given by ``--tolerance``.
-It can result in lenient or stricter messures applied to individual results based on the usual spread of results.
+Can be generated with ``--stddev-linear-regression`` and ``--linear-regresion`` arguments and they both map the jittery values of the analyzed builds to the ``--tolerance``.
+The difference is that the `Stddev linear regression` model uses 3x the standard deviation of the samples and usually is less prone to outliers, while the ``Linear regression`` model uses min/max values of the builds so it requires carefully chosen model builds as any outlier might spoil the model.

-The model can be then applied to `compare-perf`_ using the ``--model-linear-regression`` argument.
+The way it works is that it goes through the individual ``$PROFILE/$TEST/$SERIAL_ID/`` values and calculates coefficients of linear equation to normalize the values to range given by ``--tolerance``.
+It can result in lenient or stricter measures applied to individual results based on the usual spread of results.